department-of-veterans-affairs/vagov-content/pages/disability/compensation-rates/special-monthly-compensation.md

 <span id="smc-l-n-how-a"></span>
 <h5>How to find your monthly compensation rate using these tables</h5>

-Start with the "Base rates" table.
+Start with the "Basic SMC rates" table.
 Find the dependent status in the left column that best describes you.

-Then look for your SMC letter classification in the top row.
+Then look for your SMC letter designation in the top row.
 Where your dependent status and SMC letter meet, you'll find your monthly compensation rate.

-For example: If you're a Veteran with at least one child and a spouse, but no dependent parents and you have an SMC-L classification, your monthly compensation rate would be <b>$4,099.32</b>.
+For example: If you were a Veteran with at least one child and a spouse, but no dependent parents and you had an SMC-L designation, your monthly compensation rate would be <b>$4,099.32</b>.

 <b>If you have more than one child</b>

 Please note that the rates are different for children who are under the age of 18 and those who are over 18 and in a qualifying school program.
-To find your total monthly compensation rate, find the base rate, then add the amount for each child, depending on their age and school status.
+To find your total monthly compensation rate, find your basic SMC rate.
+Then add the amount for each child, depending on their age and school status.

-<b>For example:</b> If you're a Veteran with an SMC-L classification, and you have a spouse, 3 children who are under 18, and one child who is over 18 and in a qualifying school program, you would start with your base rate of $4,099.32 for a Veteran with one child and spouse (no parents).
+<b>For example:</b> If you were a Veteran with an SMC-L designation, and you had a spouse, 3 children who were under 18, and one child who was over 18 and in a qualifying school program, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
 You would then add the rate of $84.69 for each additional child under age 18 (so $84.69 x 3) as well as the rate of $273.58 for each additional child over 18 in a qualifying school program.

-Your total monthly compensation rate would be $4,099.32 + ($84.69 x 3) + $273.58 = <b>$4,626.97</b>.
+So your total monthly compensation rate would be $4,099.32 + ($84.69 x 3) + $273.58 = <b>$4,626.97</b>.

 <b>If you have a spouse who receives Aid and Attendance</b>

-You can find your total monthly compensation rate by adding the rate for spouse receiving Aid and Attendance to your base rate.
+You can find your total monthly compensation rate by adding the rate for spouse receiving Aid and Attendance to your basic SMC rate.
 If you also have more than one child, you'll add the amount for each additional child as well.

-<b>For example:</b> If you're a Veteran with an SMC-L classification and you have 2 children who are under age 18 as well as a spouse who's receiving Aid and Attendance, you would start with your base rate of $4,099.32 for a Veteran with one child and spouse (no parents).
+<b>For example:</b> If you were a Veteran with an SMC-L designationm and you had 2 children who were under age 18 as well as a spouse who was receiving Aid and Attendance, you would start with your basic SMC rate of $4,099.32 for a Veteran with one child and spouse (no parents).
 You would then add the rate of $84.69 for each additional child under age 18 (so $84.69 x 2) as well as the rate of $156.32 for a spouse receiving Aid and Attendance.

-Your total monthly compensation rate would be $4,099.32 + ($84.69 x 2) + $156.32 = <b>$4,425.02</b>. <br>
+So your total monthly compensation rate would be $4,099.32 + ($84.69 x 2) + $156.32 = <b>$4,425.02</b>. <br>
 <br>
 <a href="/pension/aid-attendance-housebound/">Learn more about Aid and Attendance and Housebound allowances</a>